-- Decision 4: The reproduction, whether real or virtual, of representative logos or emblems of FIFA, confederations, national associations, leagues, clubs or other bodies, is forbidden on the field of play and field equipment (including the goal nets and the areas they enclose) during playing time, as described in Decision 3. - Decision 5: A mark may be made off the field of play, 9.15 meters (10 yds) from the corner arc and at right angles to the goal lines to ensure that this distance is observed when a corner kick is being taken.
+Decision 4: The reproduction, whether real or virtual, of representative logos or emblems of FIFA, confederations, national associations, leagues, clubs or other bodies, is forbidden on the field of play and field equipment (including the goal nets and the areas they enclose) during playing time, as described in Decision 3.

+Decision 5: A mark may be made off the field of play, 9.15 meters (10 yds) from the corner arc and at right angles to the goal lines to ensure that this distance is observed when a corner kick is being taken.

-RoboCup RoboCup Changes and Comments RC-Decision 5: FIFA Decision 5 applies with 1m and 2m distances in RoboCup.
+RoboCup RoboCup Changes and Comments RC-Decision 5: FIFA Decision 5 applies with 2m and 3m distances in RoboCup.
+The organization will provide a 3m long light wooden bar, with a visible mark at 2m from one of the extremities.
+This can used by the referees to check the above distances.